 Functional approach (elements of organizational structure)

 In this respect, the process approach refers to elements of the organisational structure.
-Management rules proposed by F. Taylor’s work gathered in a direction known as scientific work organisation was based on a division of labour and an organisational structure built around functions, where activities were carried out by non-cooperating functional structures, pursuing individual objectives, often inconsistent with the company’s strategic objectives.
+Management rules proposed by F. Taylor’s work gathered in a direction known as scientific work organization was based on a division of labor and an organisational structure built around functions, where activities were carried out by non-cooperating functional structures, pursuing individual objectives, often inconsistent with the company’s strategic objectives.

 Almost 100 years later M. Hammer (the creator of BPR) predicts that the 21st century corporation will be built around the processes, not around the functions.

-It is not easy to completely eliminate the functional approach,
+It is not easy to eliminate the functional approach,

-because, with regard to the resources used, the establishment of functional support teams for each individual process forces the allocation of functions per process.
-This is costly if the relatively high workload of the tasks of the in-question specialised cells cannot be ensured; economic considerations support the preservation of functional type structures.
+because, regarding the resources used, the establishment of functional support teams for each individual process forces the allocation of functions per process.
+This is costly if the high workload of the tasks of the in-question specialized cells cannot be ensured; economic considerations support the preservation of functional type structures.

 The coexistence of two structural dimensions creates a matrix structure of the organization.

 Specialists studying matrix structures found that “granting the same power to horizontal and vertical lines does not have good results.
-In order for an organization to function, one of them should always have a dominant position.”
+For an organization to function, one of them should always have a dominant position.”
 Thus, the existence of a functional organisational structure does not necessarily mean a complete absence of a procedural structure.

 Subject approach (resources involved in the process)

-This approach is analysed in the context of resources.
+This approach is analyzed in the context of resources.